The graduate jobs market can be highly competitive, and almost every graduate job will have multiple people interviewing for one position.

 We’ve put together our top seven tips for how to stand out in a graduate job interview and land your dream role!

-If you’ve graduated from University and you’re now looking to start your career, Search Graduate Jobs in Australia.
+If you’ve graduated from University and you’re now looking to start your career, search for graduate jobs today!

 1. Research the company and the role